\"Writing.Com

 “I can’t believe I just did that.
 I’m going to regret this,” I prophesied.

-I had to admit, she had a good point now.
+I had to admit, she had a good point now; a very good point.
 “Maybe you’re right,” I said with a sigh.
-Sometimes, there weren’t good choices and bad choices; you were only left with bad decisions and even worse ones.
+Sometimes, there wasn’t a choice between good options and bad options; you could only make a bad decision or an even worse one.
 I just wish I had a better idea which was which at the moment.

 “I’m glad you came around.
-You know, it’s funny—in a depressing, ironic sort of way—that Humans spent so much of our history debating which members of our species ought to be considered property.
+You know, it’s funny—in a depressing, ironic sort of way—that Humans spent so much of our history debating which members of our species ought to be considered property, when it turns out we’re all objects.
 It would have been nice if we spent more time enjoying the illusion that no Human is a thing to be owned before the curtain got pulled back and we realized we’re just collector’s items for ‘real people’, miniature curiosities to be traded to the highest bidder!
-We could become the crown jewels in the menageries of the galactic elite or…worse.”
+We could become the crown jewels in the menageries of the galactic elite, or…worse.”

 “Worse?
 What do you mean by that?”
 I wondered.

-“Um…I’ll just say that we’re the chance for people to live the supreme domination fantasy.
-Power is the ultimate aphrodisiac, after all.”
+“Um…I’ll just say that we’re the chance for people to live the supreme domination fantasy, to feel a rush of omnipotence and sense of control they never could with another medisapien.
+Power is the ultimate aphrodisiac, after all.
+As much as I hate the idea of being given to children as playthings, I’m even more terrified of us becoming toys for adults.”
 She grimaced.
 “We’ll need to sleep pretty soon, but we should head up the river and put some distance between here and ourselves first so Khalgeth and his parents don’t find us.”

 We walked toward the water and entered the thick growth lining its sides, blazing a trail through the vegetation in the twilight of the three moons.
 As we moved farther away from the house, it faded quickly into the dimness of the night.
 Continuing our midnight trek through the brush, it seemed that my mouth was open rather than closed for the majority of the time, yawning widely and loudly.